 The best fats to consume uncooked include:

 - Coconut milk (homemade is best to avoid thickeners)

 Other nuts and seeds should be limited including almonds, Brazil nuts, flax seeds, sesame seeds, and walnuts.

 For poultry, give chicken thighs a try.
 They contain more fat than breasts, which equates to more flavor.
 Just make sure you look for organic selections.
-We love to cook chicken thighs with veggies for a hearty meal.
+We love to cook chicken thighs with veggies for a hearty meal with spices and seasonings.

 Finally, when it comes to seafood such as salmon, keep it wild.
 Wild-caught salmon contains plentiful omega-3 fatty acids.
 Frozen and canned options packed in water and salt work, too.

 Since Whole30 requires avoiding as much sugar as possible, rely on these low-sugar fruits in moderation to ramp up your vitamin intake.